-5. Helping Low-Income Individuals and Families Avoid Becoming Homeless, Especially Extremely Low-Income Individuals and Families and Those Who Are: Being Discharged From Publicly Funded Institutions and Systems of Care (Such as Healthcare Facilities, Mental Health Facilities, Foster Care and Other Youth Facilities, and Corrections Programs and Institutions); or Receiving Employment, Education, or Youth Needs
+5. Helping Low-Income Individuals and Families Avoid Becoming Homeless, Especially Extremely Low-Income Individuals and Families and Those Who Are: Being Discharged from Publicly Funded Institutions and Systems of Care (Such as Health Care Facilities, Mental Health Facilities, Foster Care and Other Youth Facilities, and Corrections Programs and Institutions); or, Receiving Assistance from Public or Private Agencies That Address Housing, Health, Social Services, Employment, Education, or Youth Needs.

-The City of Moore has funded a public service organization to provide rental and utility assistance for low income households to help prevent homelessness.
+The City of Moore has funded a public service organization to provide rental and utility assistance for low income households to help prevent homelessness as well as rental deposit assistance for homeless women.